heptarch/heptarch.github.io/drafts/parrondo.md

 [Heisenberg limit](https://en.wikipedia.org/wiki/Quantum_metrology)),
 and would need to execute these measurements simultaneously.
-This is similar to "Bennett's demon", which uses reversible computations to perform entropy-lowering process, but needs a huge physical memory to remember everything it did.
+This is similar to "Bennett's demon", which uses reversible computations to perform an entropy-lowering process, but needs a huge physical memory to remember everything it did.
 This correlation between the demon's computer and the physical system compensates for the decrease in system entropy.